 For example, patients may be actively asked to provide feedback at discharge from the service.

 The FFT data must be submitted to NHS England monthly.
 Submissions should include responses received in the given month.
-The details of the submission timetable for this new collection area will follow.
 The first return collected nationally will be for patients responding to the question in April 2015.